selvakumarjawahar/LockFreeSPSCBuffer/README.md

    In some scenarios the pipeline might require a reset.
 To do that you can use ResetCircularBuffer().
 But note that this call is not thread safe

   Complete code example can be found in main.cpp.
-If any doubts please contact as at selvaprash@gmail.com